 Probate & Estate Planning Attorneys Serving Redford & Southeastern Michigan

-Our probate attorneys have 30 years of experience in the Probate Courts, creating Living Wills, creating Living Trusts, and will handle your case in an efficient and timely manner to get you the best results from probating the estate.
+Our probate attorneys have over 30 years of experience in the Probate Courts and will handle your case in an efficient and timely manner to get you the best results from probating the estate.

 Our probate attorneys handle the probate of your loved one’s Will, or the Intestate Estate if they never had Will completed for them.
 We follow the case from the opening of the Estate through the final disbursement of the property.